GeRDI-Project/HarvesterControlCenter/README.md

 ### Environment variable configuration

 There are seven ENV variables which could be used to configure production use.
 Feel free to set them as needed when starting the docker container.
-Set a console LOGLEVEL (default: INFO)
+Set a console LOGLEVEL (default: INFO).
+GUI interaction will be logged to a file in log/debug.log

 * name: "DEBUG" value: "False"
 * name: "ALLOWED_HOSTS" value: "xxx.xxx.xxx.xxx,www.domainname.org"